dalong0514/readnotes/20200201读书笔记/2020037Data-Mining-Concepts-R00.md

 Chapter 3 introduces techniques for data preprocessing.
 It first introduces the concept of data quality and then discusses methods for data cleaning, data integration, data reduction, data transformation, and data discretization.

-1『data discretization 数据离散化。』
+1『 data discretization 数据离散化。』

 Chapter 4 and Chapter 5 provide a solid introduction to data warehouses, OLAP (online analytical processing), and data cube technology.
 Chapter 4 introduces the basic concepts, modeling, design architectures, and general implementations of data warehouses and OLAP, as well as the relationship between data warehousing and other data generalization methods.
 Chapter 5 takes an in-depth look at data cube technology, presenting a detailed study of methods of data cube computation, including Star-Cubing and high-dimensional OLAP methods.
 Further explorations of data cube and OLAP technologies are discussed, such as sampling cubes, ranking cubes, prediction cubes, multifeature cubes for complex analysis queries, and discovery-driven cube exploration.

 Chapter 6 and Chapter 7 present methods for mining frequent patterns, associations, and correlations in large data sets.
 Chapter 6 introduces fundamental concepts, such as market basket analysis, with many techniques for frequent itemset mining presented in an organized way.
 These range from the basic Apriori algorithm and its variations to more advanced methods that improve efficiency, including the frequent pattern growth approach, frequent pattern mining with vertical data format, and mining closed and max frequent itemsets.
 The chapter also discusses pattern evaluation methods and introduces measures for mining correlated patterns.
 Chapter 7 is on advanced pattern mining methods.
 It discusses methods for pattern mining in multilevel and multidimensional space, mining rare and negative patterns, mining colossal patterns and high-dimensional data, constraint-based pattern mining, and mining compressed or approximate patterns.
 It also introduces methods for pattern exploration and application, including semantic annotation of frequent patterns.

-1『6、7 章是频繁模式、关联分析和相关性分析算法；8、9 章是分类分析算法；10、11 章是聚类分析算法。』
+1『 6、7 章是频繁模式、关联分析和相关性分析算法；8、9 章是分类分析算法；10、11 章是聚类分析算法。』

 Chapter 8 and Chapter 9 describe methods for data classification.
 Due to the importance and diversity of classification methods, the contents are partitioned into two chapters.
 Chapter 8 introduces basic concepts and methods for classification, including decision tree induction, Bayes classification, and rule-based classification.
 It also discusses model evaluation and selection methods and methods for improving classification accuracy, including ensemble methods and how to handle imbalanced data.
 Chapter 9 discusses advanced methods for classification, including Bayesian belief networks, the neural network technique of backpropagation, support vector machines, classification using frequent patterns, k-nearest-neighbor classifiers, case-based reasoning, genetic algorithms, rough set theory, and fuzzy set approaches.
 Additional topics include multiclass classification, semi-supervised classification, active learning, and transfer learning.